-Do you believe all air traffic in the radar-controlled airspace is shown on the controller's scope?
-It is not!
+Do you think that controllers are in two-way communication with everyone on their scope?
+They're not!
+They are not in contact with many VFR A/C in their Airspace.
 This assumption can be fatal.
 Radar cannot protect you from unidentified aircraft.
 Most radar has "blind spots."
 Just because you are under radar contact does not mean the controller can keep you away from 100% of air traffic.
 ATC can only control participating aircraft.